chae1xx1os/chae1xx1os/README.md

 Hi, This is Taeyang here.
-My goal is to make better life for you and me.
+My goal is to make better life for you and me
 ![header](https://capsule-render.vercel.app/api?type=rect&color=gradient&height=1)
 - 🏛 Chung-Ang University, South Korea
 - 🎓 Majored in Industrial Security / Double majored in School of Business Administration